Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 I enjoy talking to and selling to people and I don't like sitting around when no one comes in, so I have cut down my hours to Friday and Saturday because of filming but I am open out of hours and I only live 5 minutes by car can meet people out of shop hours.

 The High Street is tough a industry.
-Fingers crossed it gets better I am always looking for new clients, advertise, using social media use the internet.
-I sell to clients all over the world and shipping costs have killed any sort of export so my American clients and South Australian and Central European has dried up.
+Fingers crossed it gets better I am always looking for new clients, advertising, using social media use the internet.
+I sell to clients all over the world and shipping costs have killed any sort of export so my American clients and South Australian and Central European have dried up.
 It's too expensive to ship things at the moment.
 My client base is the UK.
 People buy online and I have a free return policy where people can return if it doesn't look right in their house.

 Advice for people who wish to buy for investment?

-I love the vibrancy of oil on board, British School 20th Century Modern and hopefully named artists who have trained at the Royal Academy or St Martins that have a track record and good to invest in as you can do your price comparisons and you know the artist is good to invest in and what's been sold before.
+I love the vibrancy of oil on board, British School 20th Century Modern, and hopefully named artists who have trained at the Royal Academy or St Martins that have a track record and are good to invest in as you can do your price comparisons and you know the artist is good to invest in and what's been sold before.
 So you can't go wrong with art, so long as it hasn't been heavily relined or touched up or re-varnished and in good country house condition.

 We hear you have moved...